 \section{Phase Diagram}

-Topological order can be detected by investigating the TEE ($\beta$)~\cite{Kitaev11,Levin11} within the HFA~\cite{Yang2021}.
-We first select a set of values for $(L, W, w, l_{\text{zig}},l_{\text{arm}})$, as defined in Fig. \ref{finitesize}(a), to compute $\beta$.
-Next, these quantities are increased by the same ratio and a new $\beta$ is computed.
-This process is repeated several times (see Ref. ~\cite{Yang2021} for details).
-We apply finite-size scaling analysis to extract the value of the TEE in the limit $L\rightarrow \infty$ (see Fig. \ref{finitesize}(b)).
-We divide the parameter space $(\Gamma,U,\delta N)$ into three-dimensional grid points, and at each grid point, we compute $\beta$ (see Fig. \ref{finitesize}(c)).
-The three-dimensional phase diagram obtained is shown in Fig. \ref{phase_diagram_2}(d).
-We find that $\beta$ can have three types of values: (i) A universal value in the topologically ordered phase, (ii) nonuniversal values of $\beta$ with large variances in the crossover phases, and (iii) a zero value of $\beta$ in the normal-disordered phase.
-Projections of the phase diagram, namely $U$-$\Gamma$, $\Gamma$-$\delta N$, and $U$–$\delta N$ planes, are shown in Figs. \ref{phase_diagram_2}(e)-(g).
+Topological order can be detected by investigating the TEE ($\beta$)~\cite{Kitaev11,Levin11} within the Hartree-Fock approximation~\cite{Yang2021}.
+We begin by selecting a set of values for $(L, W, w, l_{\textrm{zig}},l_{\textrm{arm}})$, as defined in Figure \ref{finitesize}(a), to compute $\beta$.
+Subsequently, we increment these quantities by the same ratio, and a new $\beta$ is computed.
+This process is repeated several times (see \cite{Yang2021} for details).
+We employ finite-size scaling analysis to extract the TEE's value in the limit as $L$ approaches infinity (see Figure \ref{finitesize}(b)).
+We discretize the parameter space $(\Gamma,U,\delta N)$ into a three-dimensional grid, and at each grid point, we compute $\beta$ (see Figure \ref{finitesize}(c)).
+The resulting three-dimensional phase diagram is depicted in Figure \ref{phase_diagram_2}(d).
+We observe that $\beta$ can have three types of values: (i) A universal value in the topologically ordered phase, (ii) nonuniversal values with large variances in the crossover phases, and (iii) a zero value in the normal-disordered phase.
+Projections of the phase diagram, including the $U$-$\Gamma$, $\Gamma$-$\delta N$, and $U$–$\delta N$ planes, are presented in Figures \ref{phase_diagram_2}(e)-(g).